Salih Muslim: TEV-DEM foreign relations

-In September 2017, the 7th congress of the PYD was held in Northern Syria, where two new co-chairs were elected.
-Muslim since works as the foreign relations official of the Movement for a Democratic Society (TEV-DEM) coalition of the Democratic Federation of Northern Syria.

-In this capacity, Muslim has stressed the message that "the Kurdish problem in Turkey and the Kurdish problem in Syria are two separate issues and will be resolved separately.
+Following the election of new co-chairs at the 7th congress of the PYD in northern Syria, Muslim assumed the role of the head of foreign relations for the Movement for a Democratic Society (TEV-DEM) coalition of the Democratic Federation of Northern Syria.
+In this capacity, he stressed the message that "the Kurdish problem in Turkey and the Kurdish problem in Syria are two separate issues and will be resolved separately.
 To solve our problem in Syria, we have to sit down and talk with our fellow Syrians, with Arabs, Turkmens and others.
 Not with Turkey."

-Salih was re-elected co-chairman of the PYD alongside Asya Abdullah on June 20, 2022 during the party's 9th congress.
+He was re-elected co-chairman of the PYD alongside Asya Abdullah on 20 June 2022 during the party's 9th congress.
+In September 2024, he stepped down following the election of new co-chairs at the 10th congress and became a member of the PYD's Co-Presidential Council.